-Goods and services will be provided subject to the availability guidelines of funds. the Order of Selection (Section 14.0).
+Goods and services will be provided subject to the availabilityguidelines of funds. the Order of Selection (Section 14.0).

-When appropriate, counselors shall refer individuals with disabilities to receive services from other agencies and organizations.
+When appropriate, counselors shall refer individualscustomers with disabilities to receive services from other agencies and organizations.

-Each applicant or eligible individual customer being provided vocational rehabilitation services shall be informed of the procedure for requesting a review and a determination of agency action concerning the furnishing or denial of services, including the names and addresses of individuals with whom appeals may be filed and the availability of the Client Assistance Program (CAP).
+Each applicant or eligible individualcustomer being provided vocational rehabilitation services shall be informed of the procedure for requesting a review and a determination of agency action concerning the furnishing or denial of services, including the names and addresses of individuals with whom appeals may be filed and the availability of the Client Assistance Program (CAP).